supervisely/developer-portal/app-development/basics/add-public-app.md

 After the release is created, you can find the application in the [Private apps tab of the ecosystem](https://dev.supervise.ly/ecosystem/private).

 {% hint style="info" %}
-For development in a team you need to add `RELEASE_TOKEN` variable to your `~/supervisely.env` file.
+For development in a team you need to add `APP_RELEASE_TOKEN` variable to your `~/supervisely.env` file.
 Ask the administrator for the token.
 {% endhint %}

 ### Releasing the app to the public